Emergency utility assistance may be available.

 - Child support, FIP and utility checks are considered income; please bring documentation to your appointment.

-Note: Failure to bring the needed documentation to your appointment will cause a delay in processing your application.
+- Note: Failure to supply the needed documentation will cause a delay in processing your application.

 - Call your local center to schedule an appointment.

 Summer crisis funds may be available to assist with disconnect notices.
 Contact your local center for details.